 The health and nutrition strategy is implemented by the Alimentation Science Department, which reports to the EVP, Growth & Innovation, who is a member of the Executive Committee.
-Health and Nutrition governance is also supported by: has a responsibility to provide safe products to its consumers, and commits to offering healthy and sustainable products.
+Health and Nutrition governance is also supported by:

 - the One Planet.
 One Health Integration and Investment Board (see section 5.1 Danone's integrated vision of corporate responsibility); - the Product Compliance Board, a multiyear decision-making body that deals mainly with health and nutrition issues; - the Danone Nutrition Steering Committee, which is responsible for monitoring progress on these issues and making recommendations to the various management bodies at headquarters and at the Reporting Entities.